Testing Alternator Voltage Regulators

-NOTE: I recommend use of an adjustable (or not) voltage regulator set to about 14.3 to 14.7 volts, for use with sealed AGM and Gel type batteries.
-If you want longer lamp life, set the regulator to 13.9-14.1; but, batteries cost a lot more than lamps, and battery life is improved at 14.3 volts or so.
+I recommend voltage regulators be set to 14.3 to 14.7 volts, for use with flooded lead-acid as well as sealed AGM and Gel type batteries.
+Battery life is improved at 14.3 volts or slightly higher.

-Method #1: Press the plug connector at the little tab that releases the plug from the regulator, and thus you can UNplug the regulator.
-In the socket, not the regulator, jumper the opposing two female's, they are likely blue and blue with black stripe.
-DO NOT jumper to the brown wire!!
-How best to do jumpering?...well, this is a good time to obtain two standard male spade connectors, a 4 inch or so piece of insulated stranded copper core wire, and use these to make a jumper wire to keep in your on-bike tool kit.
-If the regulator ever fails in the open condition, you CAN get home with the socket jumpered, if you keep the rpm down so the battery does not overly 'cook'.
+Method #1: Press the plug connector at the little tab that releases the plug from the voltage regulator, and now you can UNplug the regulator.
+In the socket plug, jumper the opposing two female's, they are likely blue and blue with black stripe.
+DO NOT jumper to the brown wire.
+How best to do jumpering?
+This is a good time to obtain two standard male spade connectors, a 4 inch or so piece of insulated stranded copper core wire, and use these to make a jumper wire to keep in your on-bike tool kit.
+If the regulator ever fails in the open condition, you can get home with the socket jumpered, if you keep the rpm down so the battery does not overly 'cook'.
+In an emergency, make a jumper with almost any piece of wire, bent paper clip, etc.